Simple closed curves contained in~$\varepsilon$-boundaries of planar sets: Introduction

+It is known that, for all $\varepsilon>0$, the open $\varepsilon$-neighbourhood of a nonempty, bounded, connected set ${A}\subseteq\rr^2$ contains a simple closed curve bounding the domain that contains ${A}$.
+This result directly follows from a theorem of L. Zoretti \cite{zoretti} which, according to~\cite[Corollary VI.3.11]{whyburn} (see also~\cite{moore} and~\cite{lubben}), states that \textit{if ${K}$ is a component of a compact set $M$ and $\varepsilon$ is any positive number, then there exists a simple closed curve $J$ which encloses $K$ and is such that $J\cap{M} =\varnothing$, and every point of $J$ is at a distance less than $\varepsilon$ from some point of {K}.}

-The latter result admits the following mechanical interpretation: on such a set ${A}$ one can put a wheel of radius $\varepsilon$ lying in the same plane and ``roll it along the boundary of ${A}$'' in such a way that at every moment the wheel touches the set ${A}$, does not intersect ${A}$, and the center of the wheel eventually describes a simple closed curve bounding the region containing ${A}$.
-However, we do not know whether it is always possible to ``roll'' that wheel without slipping.
+We prove that, for all $\varepsilon>0$, the $\varepsilon$-boundary of a nonempty, bounded, connected set ${A}\subseteq\rr^2$ contains a simple closed curve bounding the region that contains the open $\varepsilon$-neighbourhood of ${A}$; see Corollary~\ref{cor:pzk.in.ball} and Remark~\ref{rmk:chain}(1).
+This result admits the following mechanical interpretation: on such a set ${A}$ one can put a wheel of radius $\varepsilon$ lying in the same plane and ``roll it along (stretches of) the boundary of ${A}$'' in such a way that at every moment the wheel touches ${A}$, its interior does not intersect ${A}$, and the center of the wheel eventually describes a simple closed curve bounding the domain that contains the open $\varepsilon$-neighbourhood of ${A}$.

 Sometimes there is a need to maximise the Euclidean distance from a simple closed curve to the sets it separates.
-We prove that if two sets ${A},{B}\subseteq\rrr$ are connected, ${A}$ is bounded, and $\rho({A},{B})>0$, then ${A}$ and ${B}$ can be separated by a simple closed curve lying at distance $\rho({A},{B})/2$ from ${A}\cup{B}$; see Corollary~\ref{corr.razdelenie.rho/2} and Remark~\ref{remark}(1).
-Thus, among the simple closed curves separating ${A}$ and ${B}$, there is a curve maximally distant from ${A}\cup{B}$.
-The curve we construct in the proof is equidistant to the set ${A}$: all its points lie at distance $\rho({A},{B})/2$ from ${A}$.
+We prove that if ${A},{B}\subseteq\rr^2$ are nonempty, connected sets, ${A}$ is bounded, and $\rho({A},{B})>0$, then the $\rho({A},{B})/2$-boundary of ${A}$ contains a simple closed curve ${C}$ that separates ${A}$ and ${B}$ and such that $\rho({C},{A}\cup{B})=\rho({A},{B})/2$; see Corollary~\ref{cor:pzk.sep.rho/2} and Remark~\ref{rmk:chain}(1).
+Thus, among the simple closed curves separating ${A}$ and ${B}$, the curve ${C}$ is a curve maximally distant from ${A}\cup{B}$.

-Unexpectedly, there exist two sets ${A}$ and ${B}$ that can be separated by a simple closed curve, but the supremum of the distances from such curves to ${A}\cup{B}$ is not reached; see Section~\ref{ex.rho.ab.scep} for an example.
+We also show that if among the simple closed curves separating nonempty sets ${A}$ and ${B}$ in $\rr^2$, the curve ${C}$ is a curve maximally distant from ${A}\cup{B}$, then either $\rho({C},{A}\cup{B})=0$ or $\rho({C},{A}\cup{B})=\rho({A},{B})/2$, see Remark~\ref{rmk:pzk.sep.max.dist}.
+It is curious that there exist two sets ${A}$ and ${B}$ that can be separated by some simple closed curve, but the supremum of the distances from such curves to ${A}\cup{B}$ is not attained; see Subsection~\ref{sec:ex.rho.ab.chain} for an example.
+However, we do not know whether there exist nonempty sets ${A},{B}\subseteq\rr^2$ that can be separated by a simple closed curve, with $\rho({A},{B})=1$, and such that, for every simple closed curve ${C}$ that separates ${A}$ and ${B}$, $\rho({C},{A}\cup{B})=0$ holds; see Question~\ref{qst:max.dist}.